runemadsen/easygrid/README.md

 # EasyGrid

-EasyGrid is a simple JavaScript utility that allows you to create an in-memory grid and get the positions of each module.
-It works in Node.js and the browser right out of the box.
+EasyGrid is a simple JavaScript utility that allows you to create an in-memory grid and get the positions of each module in the grid.
+It can automatically calculate module sizes based on an overall width and height, or calculate the overall width and height based on the module sizes.
+It supports module gutters, it works in both Node.js and the browser, and it's less than 1kb minified.

 ## Getting Started